atlassian/react-beautiful-dnd/README.md

 ### Native scrolling support

 If we detect a `touchmove` before the long press timer expires we cancel the pending drag and allow the user to scroll normally.
 This means that the user needs to be fairly intentional and precise with their grabbing.
-Once the first `touchmove` occurs we have to either opt in our out of native scrolling.
+Once the first `touchmove` occurs we have to either opt in or out of native scrolling.

 - If the long press timer **has not** expired: *allow native scrolling and prevent dragging*
 - If the long press timer **has** expired: *a drag has started and we prevent native scrolling*